elysiajs/documentation/docs/middleware.md

 # Middleware
-KingWorld has Life Cycle event support which you get called on a specific event.
+Elysia has Life Cycle event support which you get called on a specific event.

 Middleware or Hook is an event listener to "hook", and listen to those events cycling around.